kylegilman/video-embed-thumbnail-generator/readme.txt

 = 4.9 - March XX, 2023 =
 * Added a Videopack Block.
-* Added ability to add an image overlay/watermark to video thumbnails without FFmpeg.
+* Added overlay/watermarks on video thumbnails without FFmpeg.
+* Added REST API endpoints for thumbnail generation and video encoding.
 * Substantially rewrote the video encode queuing system.
-* Added REST API endpoints for thumbnail generation and video encoding.
-* Changed many of the custom 'kgvid' hooks.
+* Changed many of the custom 'kgvid' filter and action hooks.
 * Removed Video.js v5.
 * Removed LIBAV/AVCONV support.
+* Removed support for versions of FFmpeg that were more than 10 years old.
 * Changed capitalization of FFMPEG to FFmpeg.

+= 4.8.9 - March 30, 2023 =
+* Bumped version number because of files missing from the v4.8.8 distribution file.

 = 4.8.8 - March 30, 2023 =
 * Removed SimpleModal library for pop-up videos and re-wrote to use a custom jQuery pop-up.